givensuman/nvimrc/README.md

-My Neovim config files, built off of the AstroNvim framework.
+My Neovim configuration files, built off of the AstroNvim framework.

 #### Make a backup of your current nvim and shared folder